mazzasaverio/youtube-auto-dub/README.md

 ### FastAPI Application

 The `main.py` script is the entry point for the FastAPI application.
-It includes basic routes and can be extended for additional functionality.
+It includes basic routes and can be extended for additional functionality

 ## Usage